stillSwinging/mentor-connect-client/README.md

 In order to build this app on their own machine and get it running, user should:
 * clone the github repo locally
 * create a .env and seed it with a MongoDB connection link and password
-* npm install
+* npm install dotenv express cors mongoose
 * npm start (to launch)
-* npm i mongoose
-* npm seed.js (to send seed data for testing)
+* npm userInfoSeed.js (to send seed data to MongoDB)

 ## Architecture
-Technologies used: JSx, JavaScript, React-Bootstrap, Localhost, GitHub, Netlify (client deployment), Heroku (server deployment), expressJS, node.js, MongoDB, Mongoose, axios.
+Technologies used: JSx, JavaScript, React-Bootstrap, Localhost, GitHub, Netlify (client deployment), Heroku (server deployment), expressJS, node.js, MongoDB, Mongoose, axios, HTML.

 # User Stories